 Sister Joan was assigned to Queen of the World Hospital in Kansas City, MO from 1957- 1959 doing medical and social work.
-She went to Chicago, Chinatown for a short time and taught Grade 4 in 1959.
+She went to Chicago, Chinatown for a short time in 1959 and taught Grade 4.

 Sister Joan returned to Peru in 1966 and was assigned to Arequipa.
 She headed up the parish office of Social Services.
 Sister Joan was a member of the Board of Directors of Arequipa’s Conference of Religious and delegate to the zonal bishops’ meetings for southern Peru from 1972- 1973.
 Sister Joan did pastoral work and group work with women, particularly farm women and maids and also organized a club for TB patients and formed a Bible Reflection group in the parish from 1974-1977.

 In June 1980, Sister Joan was assigned to Tacna, Peru.
 She did bible reflection groups, breakfast programs for children and work with parents.
 Sister Joan was one of four Maryknoll Sisters serving the pastoral needs of this area that comprised 13 barrios.
-There were no priests involved except to celebrate the Sunday liturgies on Saturday nights.
-The priests also did mass baptisms once a month.
+There were no priests available except to celebrate the Sunday liturgies on Saturday nights.
+The priests also gave mass baptisms once a month.
 The Sisters prepared the people for the reception of the Sacraments, did youth ministry, family catechesis and formed lay leaders.

 In 1998 Sister Joan found herself up at 12,300 ft. above sea level in the Andes Mountains of Peru in the town of Yanque, where she and Sr. George Anthony (Antonia) from the Bronx, NY were involved in a breakfast program started in 1985.
 The Sisters were convinced that food was more nourishing and healthy than medication.